awsdocs/aws-powershell-user-guide/doc_source/v4migration.md

 This section describes the changes and explains how they might impact your scripts\.

-## New Fully Modularized AWS\.Tools Version<a name="migrate-aws-tools"></a>
+## New Fully Modularized `AWS.Tools` Version<a name="migrate-aws-tools"></a>

 The AWSPowerShell\.NetCore and AWSPowerShell packages were "monolithic"\.
 This meant that all of the AWS services were supported in the same module, making it very large, and growing larger as each new AWS service and feature was added\.
-The new AWS\.Tools package is broken up into smaller modules that give you the flexibility to download and install only those that you require for the AWS services that you use\.
+The new `AWS.Tools` package is broken up into smaller modules that give you the flexibility to download and install only those that you require for the AWS services that you use\.
 The package includes a shared `AWS.Tools.Common` module that is required by all of the other modules, and an `AWS.Tools.Installer` module that simplifies installing, updating, and removing modules as needed\.

 This also enables auto\-importing of cmdlets on first call, without having to first call `Import-module`\.
 However, to interact with the associated \.NET objects before calling a cmdlet, you must still call `Import-Module` to let PowerShell know about the relevant \.NET types\.